AdamDHines/LENS/README.md

 ## Datasets
 At the moment, using pre-recorded datasets (see Tobi and Gokul) - likely will be using either QCR Event or Brisbane Event datasets for the initial figures and testing of the system.

+Using dvs_tools.py is cool and will make nice videos.

 ## Issues, bugs, and feature requests
 If you encounter problems whilst running the code or if you have a suggestion for a feature or improvement, please report it as an [issue](https://github.com/AdamDHines/VPRTempoNeuro/issues).